 Accessibility Information: The JPE is dedicated to making its content accessible to as many viewers as possible.
 It therefore will provide the options of accessing its articles as optical character recognition (OCR) enabled PDF files, that can be easily read by a text to speech application, and as an audio file, preferably read by the author.
 For information on how viewers can take advantage of the accessibility features on your computer or laptop, please see the BBC Accessibility Guide.

 Open Access Publication Information: The JPE is a biannual online, open access scholarly journal that publishes full-length articles, book symposiums, book reviews, and special issues under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, in which authors will retain the copyright to their original work (i.e., their initially submitted manuscript) and manage their own permissions for other uses.
-The rights to any material other than the initially submitted manuscript, including any pre-publication proofs, are held by the JPE as the licensor under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-The JPE gives authors the right to use and distribute their published articles in accordance with this license, however, we advise authors and readers to please consult to the terms of this license before using any of the material that is published on the JPE site.
-Finally, please note that all of the JPE publishing policies, including its peer review policies, are consistent with the ethical guidelines provided by the Committee On Publication Ethics (COPE).
+The rights to any material other than the initially submitted manuscript, including any pre-publication proofs, are held by the JPEas the licensor under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+The JPEgives authors the right to use and distribute their published articles in accordance with this license, however, we advise authors and readers to please consult to the terms of this license before using any of the material that is published on the JPE site.
+The JPE's publishing policies, including its peer review policies, are also consistent with the ethical guidelines provided by the Committee On Publication Ethics (COPE).

 ISSN: The JPE will be submitting an ISSN application after the release of its inaugural issue, as instructed by the Library of Congress, US ISSN Center.